peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/rosa-deployment/1-account-setup.md

 ### Log into your Red Hat account
 1. Enter `echo $ROSA_INSTALL_TOKEN` in the terminal.
 We have injected our Red Hat account's token into your terminal environment, so that you don't need to create your own Red Hat account.
-(Note: **Please DO NOT use your own Red Hat account foor this workshop, as we cannot help you to manage the lifecycle of the cluster in the workashop.
-Use the token we provide.**)
+(Note: **Please DO NOT use your own Red Hat account for this workshop, as we cannot help you to manage the lifecycle of the cluster in the workashop if you use your own.
+Use the token that we provide.**)
 2. Enter `rosa login` in a terminal.
 3. It will prompt you to open a web browser, you don't have to do that because we already have the token in your environment.
 4. Copy the token echoed above and paste it back into the CLI prompt and press enter.